TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 6/Ephesians 6.14.md

 ---

-Stand therefore, having girded your loins with truth, and having put on the breastplate of righteousness,
+Stand therefore, having the utility belt of truth buckled around your waist, and having put on the breastplate of righteousness,